nikopastore/Flight-Fare-Forecasting/README.md

 > **Note 2:** Running the notebooks locally in Jupyter may result in faster runtimes, depending on your device specifications.

 ---
+## Instructions for Producing Test Results

+Test results are generated on a per-partition basis (reflected in "Table 1" in our report).
+To produce the results for a given partition, follow these steps:

+1. Open our repo's "Multiple_Model_Framework" folder.
+2. To generate weak baseline results across all partitions, open the "Weak_Baselines.ipynb" notebook in Google Colab with a CPU runtime.
+This may take around 3-4 hours.
+To reduce runtime, one may generate weak baseline results for only a single data partition.
+To do this, navigate to the "Partition Selection" -> "Procedure" section, which contains only a single code cell.
+In this cell, manually adjust the partitions to be considered using the list variable named "pnos."
+E.g., to only evaluate data partition 1, set pnos = [1].
+3. To generate other model results for a given partition, open one of the pipeline output folders (e.g., "p1_pipeline_outputs") and download the relevant files.
+4. In the following example for partition 1, the following files would need to be downloaded: "PCA_part_1.tar.gz", "prePCA_part_1.tar.gz", "stats_1.npy".
+Analogous files would need to be downloaded if evaluating other partitions.

+---
 ## Milestone Reports

 You can find our detailed milestone documents in the **milestones** folder: